MicrosoftDocs/azure-monitor-docs/articles/advisor/advisor-azure-resource-graph.md

 # Query for Azure Advisor data in Resource Graph Explorer (Azure Resource Graph)

 Azure Advisor resources are now onboarded to [Azure Resource Graph](https://azure.microsoft.com/features/resource-graph/), which lays the foundation to many at-scale customer scenarios for Azure Advisor recommendations.
-Scenarios that weren't possible before to do at scale, that can now can be achieved using Azure Resource Graph, are:
+Before, the following scenarios weren't possible to do at scale, but can now be achieved using Azure Resource Graph:

-* The capability to perform complex query for all your subscriptions in the Azure portal.
+* Performing complex queries for all your subscriptions in the Azure portal.
-* Recommendations summarized by category types (like reliability, performance) and impact types (high, medium, low).
+* Summarizing recommendations by category types (like reliability, performance) and impact types (high, medium, low).
-* All recommendations for a particular recommendation type.
+* Viewing all recommendations for a particular recommendation type.
-* Impacted resource count by recommendation category.
+* Counting impacted resources by recommendation category.

 ![Azure Advisor in Azure resource graph explorer](./media/azure-resource-graph-1.png)